vkefallinos/booktype-prototype/README.md

 and run some queries!
 (See the [Django quickstart guide](http://graphene-python.org/docs/quickstart-django/) for some example queries)

-The rest-api-framework is on [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api) The swagger UI is on [http://127.0.0.1:8000/swagger](http://127.0.0.1:8000/swagger)
+the rest-api-framework ui is on [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api)

+the swagger UI is on [http://127.0.0.1:8000/swagger](http://127.0.0.1:8000/swagger)

 and the admin page is on [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)